-In 1938, old men aided by young volunteers, shuffled off of trains arriving from all points of the compass.
-For the most part these gents were in their early 90’s, and looked forward to comradeship and scheduled festivities.
+In 1938, old men aided by young volunteers shuffled off of trains and cars arriving from both sides of the Mason-Dixon Line.
+For the most part these gents were in their early 90’s, and looked forward to reminiscing, comradeship, and scheduled ceremonies.

 Organizers had planned three full days of tours, music, and ceremony, complete with a flyover and fireworks.
 The Battle of Gettysburg’s 75th commemoration had begun.